Softball at the Summer Olympics

-Softball at the Summer Olympics was on the Olympic programme from 1996 to 2008.
-It was introduced at the 1996 Atlanta Olympics.
-Softball was removed from the programme for 2012 and 2016, but was added for a one-off appearance, along with baseball, for the 2020 Summer Olympics (which was postponed to 2021 due to the COVID-19 pandemic).
+Softball was on the Olympic program from 1996 to 2008.
+It was introduced at the 1996 Atlanta Olympics and was removed from the program for 2012 and 2016, but was added for a one-off appearance, along with baseball, for the 2020 Summer Olympics (which was postponed to 2021 due to the COVID-19 pandemic).

 Olympic softball is governed by the World Baseball Softball Confederation (WBSC).